RyanGao67/ComputerScience/laserfiche_interview.md

 * I worked closely with Ann who, for the most part, always carried her fair share of the workload.
 During a stressful time, working on a project with a deadline, I realized Ann's contributions to the project were almost minimal.
 I made the decision to wait until after the project to speak with her.
 I'm glad I did because I learned she'd been going through a very tough time in her personal life and she appreciated my willingness to go the extra mile so that the project could be completed on time.
 As a result, our ability to work well together significantly increased.

-### Was pretty much on why Laserfiche and other behavorial questions.

-### 3. What is virtual distructor
 ### 4. What is the time complexity of inserting an element in an array.The time complexity of Single linked list and array?
 * For an array, accessing elements at a specified index has a constant time of Big O(1).
 * Inserting or removing from an array can come in three different forms: inserting/removing from the being, inserting/removing from the end, or inserting/removing from the middle.
 In order to add an element to the beginning of an array, we must shift every other element after it to a higher index.
 For example, If we wanted to add 2 to the beginning of the above so that it would now be at the zeroth index, 10 would now be at the first, 9 would be at the second and so on.
 Time taken will be proportional to the size of the list or Big O(n), n being the size of the list.